clementlabois/Data-Analysis/README.md

 ## Portfolio Projects
 In this section, I will list data analytics projects and briefly describe the technology stack used to solve the cases.

-### Medical Data Analytics: Tuberculosis Trends in X-Ray Patients
+### Medical Data Analytics Tuberculosis Trends in XRay Patients
 **Code:** https://github.com/Anubix069/Portofolio-Projects/blob/main/sql/projects/project-01/README.md

 **Goal:** identify and understand key patterns and potential correlations between patient attributes (such as symptoms, age, gender, smoking history, and previous TB history) and tuberculosis diagnosis